Integration with Angular

 this._booking = new Booking(this.booking_container.nativeElement, {

-date: new Date(2024, 5, 10),
+start: new Date(2024, 5, 10),

 });

-// output the id of the selected slot
+// log the selected slot id

 this._booking.api.on("select-slot", (obj) => {